zfeizollahi/dsc-1-09-05-statistical-distributions-with-stem-and-leaf-plots-labs-online-ds-sp-000/README.md

 ```

 ## Analyzing the output
 So there we have it, our stem and leaf plot.
-We can quickly visualize the range of each class, through length of the stem (dotted lines) along with markers indicating individual values.
-We can also visualize how many students exist in each class.
-This helps us get a better insight of the data in hand.
+While all the underlying data is retrievable, the plot can be a little bizarre to decipher.
+The number of points shows how many data points are in each bucket.
+The x-axis, or stems, represent the tens digit of each datapoint.
+So we can see that since most points have a stem of 5 or below, most students scored in the 50s or lower on this exam.

 Just to get a bit more intuition behind this, let's build a histogram and compare both plots.